wasmerio/wasmer-js/README.md

 ## Pending things to implement

 Currently, the Wasmer WASI implementation is only able to execute WASI packages and read the stdout.

-* [ ] API to interact with the in-memory filesystem

 # What is WebAssembly?